axelarnetwork/webdocs/docs/roles/controller/deploy-token.md

 axelard q evm gateway-address avalanche
 ```

-Submitting this batched data is similar to the description in `Send AXL to an EVM chain`.
+Submitting this batched data is similar to the description in [Send AXL to an EVM chain](../dev/cli/axl-to-evm.md).

 - Note the `[EVM_TOKEN_TX_HASH]` for the transaction to the gateway contract.